Macleod Football Club: History

 By the mid-1990s, the club was starting to emerge as a force again in the DVFL.
 It started a successful under-19s side that won a premiership in just its second season (1993, under Jamie Boland) and many of those players have gone on to represent the club with distinction.
 Former Collingwood ruckman and DVFL star Derek Shaw was appointed coach in 1998 and the club, which had dropped the name 'Rosanna' from its name and reverted to Macleod, made the finals for the first time since 1982 and followed up again in 1999.
 It also contested finals in 2002, 2003, 2004 and 2005.
 The Kangaroos were Division Two Runners Up in 2006, 2007 and 2008 and premiers in 2009.
 Coached by Wayne Harmes in 2006 and 2007 and by Cristian Brandt in 2008–2014.
 Following the 2014 season, Garry Ramsey was appointed as the new head coach of the senior team.
 Macleod enjoyed a period of strong play under Ramsey, being crowned Premiers of the Meadows Greyhounds Division 1 in 2015, and losing the following 3 premierships to Heidelberg, Bundoora and West Preston-Lakeside respectively.
 Ramsey departed at the conclusion of the 2018 NFNL season, being succeeded by Christian Stagliano.

 In the 2019 season, controversy was raised around the Round 8 clash between North Heidelberg.
 When the final siren sounded, the scoreboard showed North Heidelberg defeating Macleod by a point.
 However, when the games footage was reviewed in the following week, it was announced that a point had been wrongly added to the Bulldogs score, where a score attempt in the second term was correctly judged out of bounds.
 The point was taken off, and the official result being a draw.

+At the conclusion of the 2024 season, Macleod found themselves at the bottom of the ladder.
+This was a steep fall for a club who were perennial contenders for the latter half of the 2010s, and they now found themselves relegated to Division 2.